kuidio/docs/docs/02-resources/03-identifiers/vlan/02_vlan_index.md

 index1   True
 ```

-Upon successful creation of the VLAN Index "index1," the status should indicate a True Ready condition, confirming that the VLAN Index has been successfully provisioned.

 ## Expected behavior

-Upon successful creation of the `VLANIndex` "index1," the status should indicate a True Ready condition, confirming that the VLAN Index has been successfully provisioned.
+Upon successful creation of the `VLANIndex` "index1", the status should indicate a True Ready condition, confirming that the `VLANIndex` has been successfully provisioned.